Getting Started With Your GCP Project

 Note: Some APIs require billing to be enabled.
 Org policies may block specific APIs — if you get a policy error, see Guardrails.

-Step 7 — Verify Required Tags
+Step 7 — Set Required Tags

-The owner-settable tags (environment, mission, protection-level,
+Manager Tags (environment, mission, protection-level,

 See Tagging & Labels for allowed values and how to update them.